Assets, Liabilities, and Equity

 Learn to speak the language of business and investment like the legends:

-Understand how to read and analyse financial statements.
+Understand how to read and analyse the Income Statement.